-WooCommerce is one of the most popular eCommerce platforms out there, with a global market share of more than 21% and an ever-increasing adoption rate.
+WooCommerce is one of the most popular E-commerce platforms out there.
+It has a global market share of more than 21% and an ever-increasing adoption rate.

 But just how scalable is it?

 Can it accommodate a shop with 10,000 products?

 Can it handle high levels of website traffic or multiple, concurrent transactions?

 Is there a point where it simply grinds to a halt shouting “enough is enough!”?

 Our specialist WordPress Developer, Mike Onslow, has all the answers.